ioannis-koukourakis/godot_screen_effects/README.md

 # Full Screen Effects Addon for Godot 4

-This is a **Full Screen Effects** addon for Godot 4, specifically designed for **3D projects**.
-The plugin provides a collection of full-screen effects that can be used to enhance the visuals of your game.
-It supports multiple instances of each effect, a fade system for smooth transitions, and includes an example project to help you get started.
+This Full Screen Effects addon is created specifically for 3D projects.
+It includes a variety of full-screen effects, supports multiple instances for each effect, and features a smooth fade system for seamless transitions.
+An example project is included to help you get up and running quickly.

+Please note: this addon is provided as-is.
+While there won't be official support, I will be updating and fixing it as I continue work on my own project.

 ![Alt text](./preview.gif)